-We’re designing a decorative gate, sympathetic to the historical setting of the 1888 Lyceum building on Duke Street in the Old and Historic District of Alexandria, with custom stone and metalwork and new gas lanterns, to highlight the office entrance and give it its own identity separate from the main entrance to the lyceum.
-The new gate and accompanying paving improvements will lead to a new, accessible and energy-efficient wing for the parish staff to do their important work for the congregation and community, and for members of the Church to visit.
+We designed a decorative gate, sympathetic to the historical setting of the 1888 Lyceum building on Duke Street in the Old and Historic District of Alexandria, with custom stone and metalwork and new gas lanterns, to highlight the office entrance and give it its own identity separate from the main entrance to the lyceum.
+The new gate and accompanying paving improvements lead to a new, accessible and energy-efficient wing for the parish staff to do their important work for the congregation and community, and for members of the Church to visit.

 Our next task was to clean the historic Gothic limestone facade of the main church building.
 As that project proceeds, other exterior upgrades and renovations are being planned this year.

 Additionally, we’re doing the master planning for the church’s school, which includes exterior and interior additions and renovations—initial interior work was completed in the summer of 2017.

 When St. Mary’s Catholic Church was designated as the Basilica of St. Mary in January, 2018, senior associate Michael Patrick designed a crest bearing the new name; he also designed the coat of arms for St. Mary’s School.